sebble/1password-sysext-steam-deck/docs/index.md

 make install
 ```

 Or read through the source-code which has been written with in-line documentation.
-On [GitHub](https://github.com/sebble/1password-sysext-steam-deck).
-On [Pages](https://sebble.github.io/1password-sysext-steam-deck/download)
+[On GitHub (source)](https://github.com/sebble/1password-sysext-steam-deck).
+[On GitHub Pages (rendered)](https://sebble.github.io/1password-sysext-steam-deck/download)

 **Setting up SSH Agent**